corelan/pyencfsgui/README.md

 pyencfsgui is a Qt based GUI/wrapper around EncFS (`encfs`, `encfsctl`) and GoCryptFS (`gocryptfs`), `mount` and `umount`.
 It is written in python3, and relies on `encfs`/`gocryptfs` to be able to mount an enrypted folder.
 (These utilities typically rely on OSXFuse/MacFuse/...Fuse to provide a filesystem.)<br>
 In other words, pyencfsgui simply provides a GUI that uses the aformentioned utilities in the backend, and relies on the ability to launch these binaries, to interact with them and to capture & parse the output from those tools.<br>
-As a result, the EncFSGui source code is pretty easy to understand, as it does not contain any crypto or other black magic to do its job.<br>
+As a result, the EncFSGui source code is pretty easy to understand, as it does not contain any crypto or other black magic to do its job.
 The downside is that it is a wrapper and may break if tools start behaving in a different way.<br>

 pyencfsgui was developed on macOS using encfs versions 1.8.x and 1.9.x., and gocryptfs version 1.8.x <br>

 pyencfsgui was tested on recent version of macOS and Kali Linux<br>

 ## Dependencies